 75% Chance with bait.
 Hunts are conducted on baiting method only.
 This is a dangerous game and exotic species area .
 The area boasts itself for Buffalo, Lion, Leopard (major species), Elephant, Roan Antelope (major Species), Lichtenstein’s Hartebeest, Chobe Bushbuck, Kudu, Buffalo, Leopard, Lion, Crocodile and Hippo.
 A 14 day leopard hunt will cost you between $22,500 and $40,000.
 This includes daily rates and trophy fees.
 Charter flights from Lusaka to hunting area is $2,500.

 Most hunters add a 2 night 1 day Kafue Lechwe hunt for approximately $4,000.

 It is also possible to add a 7 day safari to your leopard hunt that include hunting the Kafue Flats and Bangweulu Swamp area where the following exotic species will be on your quota: Zambezi Sitatunga, Black Lechwe, Tsessebe, Common Reedbuck, Oribi and Kafue Lechwe. - Guided "1x1" $11,500 p.p.

 SOUTH AFRICA: PRIVATE HUNTING RANCHES

 67% Chance.
 Baiting method only.
 Leopards are hunted mostly in the Limpopo province in and around the Waterberg Mountains in South Africa.
 In most cases if you are after leopard and plains game on a 14 day hunt with a limited budget, we would reccomend hunting the Limpopo.
-Costs are approximately $25,000 for a 14 day hunt.
+Costs are approximately $25,000 to $30,000 for a 14 day hunt.
 Day and trophy fees included.The South African Law still allows hunting at night and therefor you have a better chance to harvest your leopard in South Africa than Namibia.
 Cats are from 130 to 170 pounds.